giubueno/live-translation/api/README.md

 # Live Translation API

-This is a FastAPI project designed to provide a robust and efficient web API.
+This is a FastAPI project designed to provide a robust and efficient web API for the Live Translation frontend.

 ## Prerequisites